baaron4/GW2-Elite-Insights-Parser/README.md

 3. Click `Open` when parsing done.

-You can change the settings at any time using the Settings window.
+You can use the Settings window to modify the parser output.
+The settings changes will not be applied to logs already parsing.

 ## Console Usage